vijay35/junit-get-started/README.md

 2. Right-click the src/test/ directory.
 3. Click `Run 'All Tests'` or simply use the `Ctrl-Shift-F10` keyboard shortcut.

+#### If you can't install IDE and Java use online java compilers such as jdoodle.com/online-java-compiler.

 ## <a id="cont"></a>Contribution Guidelines
+1. For this you need to learn junit.
+Link for learning : https://www.tutorialspoint.com/junit/ and you can refer other sites for learning in detail about Junit.
-1. Add a **new** test class under src/test/java for the suite of test cases to be added.
+2. Add a **new** test class under src/test/java for the suite of test cases to be added.
-2. Add 5 JUnit test cases in that class, one for each:
+3. First learn the basics and you can add 5 JUnit test cases in that class, one for each:
 		-assertTrue
 		-assertFalse
 		-assertEquals
 		-and any other two variety.
-3. Do verify that the tests successfully builds.
+4. Verify that the test successfully builds.
-4. Create a [pull request](https://help.github.com/articles/about-pull-requests/) requesting to merge the commits on your fork to this repository.
+5. Then create a [pull request](https://help.github.com/articles/about-pull-requests/) requesting to merge the commits on your fork to this repository.
-5. Write a very conscise but informative pull request message,explaining the test cases in your pull request!
-Remember to use your words wisely.
+6. Write a informative pull request explaining about the junit tests you created.
+7. After creating a pull request, verify that the codacy and travis checks passes.
+If it shows error there is some error in your project.
+8. Don't forget to save the file in ".java" format
+9. Happy coding.

 ## Points to keep in mind while contributing
 * There is not much content in main code (src/main/). *Add your test code to (src/test/) only.*